The blurb and first chapter of my newly released novel.

 Bess stood staring up at the dark windows of the house.
 ‘Perris,’ she said, ‘do you think anyone else is awake?’

-Before Bess reached the main door, it was flung open by a stout woman, grey hair escaping from beneath her coif.
+Before Bess reached the great door, it was flung open by a stout woman, grey hair escaping from beneath her coif.
 She bobbed a curtsy then threw her arms around Bess.
 ‘Sweeting, you’ve come home.’

 She chattered as she led Bess through the darkened hall into a small parlour at the end.
 ‘Everyone’s abed.
 We did not think to see you until tomorrow.’